Styann/shutdown-scheduler/README.md

 # shutdown-c
-a little shutdown scheduler to power a pc especially for Windows, with a timeout or a given hour.
+a little shutdown scheduler to power off a pc especially for Windows, with a timeout or a given hour.